Creating an Extension

 Flet now makes it easy to create and build projects with your custom controls based on Flutter widgets or Flutter 3rd-party packages.
 In the example below, we will be creating a custom Flet extension based on the flutter_spinkit package.

-1. Create new virtual enviroment and install Flet there.
+Step 1.
+Create new virtual environment and install Flet there.

-2. Create new Flet extension project from template:
+Step 2.
+Create new extension project from template.

 flet create --template extension --project-name flet-spinkit